apatel978/Discord-Clone-XTalk/README.md

 #### Message Management

 Users are currently able to create and read messages within channels of servers.
+Creation of each message is dynamic and occurs simultaneously across multiple devices through the use of WebSockets implemented from SocketIO.
 Only members of a server can read the messages within the channels of that server.
 Updating and deleting messages will be added in the future.
-Each message can have an assortment of reactions
+Each message can have an assortment of reactions.

 #### Reaction Management